Private Git Web Portal in Raspberry PI With Gogs

 Install MariaDB database

-You will need both MariaDB server and client as latter will be used to initialize database for Gogs instance.
+You will need both MariaDB server and the client as the latter will be used to initialize the database for Gogs instance.

 From terminal: